redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 ### The Router

 When you open your web app in a browser, React does its thing initializing your app and monitoring the history for changes so that new content can be shown.
-Redwood features a custom, declaritive Router that lets you specify URLs and the requisite pages (just a React component) will be shown.
+Redwood features a custom, declarative Router that lets you specify URLs and the requisite pages (just a React component) will be shown.
 A simple routes file may look something like:

 ```jsx
 import { Set, Router, Route } from '@redwoodjs/router'